 What is the action?
 What difference does this make?
 How will we measure it?
-Timeframe Priority Outcome Submit a 4 year budget deal plan to the Government.
-We now know what Revenue Support Grant we will receive from the government over the next four years, which allows us to plan more effectively.
-Budget deal plan submitted and approved.
-Completed September 2016 Outcome 6: Making the most of our assets Implement a new Procurement Strategy and financial category plans.
-This will help us to secure best value when buying goods and services, taking into account other aims such as the Living Wage, social value and ensuring local suppliers get fair opportunities.
-Adoption of new strategy by the Council.
-September 2017 Outcome 7: Being more commercial Implement the General Data Protection Regulations.
-The requirements for how we handle personal data are changing extensively.
-We need to be well prepared to comply with those and minimise the risks.
-A self-assessment to demonstrate our compliance with the regulations.
-March 2018 Outcome 8 : Delivering our services differently Explore the potential of a shared IT service with Nottingham City Council to reduce operating costs and/ or improve service delivery and resilience.
-This has the potential to reduce operating costs, improve service delivery and service resilience.
-This is exploratory work.
-If appropriate, recommendations will be made to members.
-March 2018 Outcome 8 : Delivering our services differently Tender for a new cloud management service, as part of a rigorous review of IT services.
-Preferred supplier identified to take on contract from 1 st April.
-This will reduce support costs by around £600,000 per year, while providing an enhanced support offer and greater resilience.
-Successful completion of the project.
-Completed March 2017 Outcome 6: Making the most of our assets
+Timeframe Priority Outcome Submit a 4 year budget deal plan to the We now know what Revenue Support Budget deal plan Completed Outcome 6: Making the Government.
+Grant we will receive from the submitted and approved.
+September most of our assets government over the next four years, 2016 which allows us to plan more effectively. \checkmark Implement a new Procurement Strategy.
+This will help us to secure best value Adoption of new strategy September Outcome 7: Being more when buying goods and services, taking by the Council.
+2017 commercial into account other aims such as the Living Wage, social value and ensuring local suppliers get fair opportunities.
+Implement the General Data Protection The requirements for how we handle A self-assessment to March 2018 Outcome 8 : Delivering Regulations. personal data are changing extensively. demonstrate our our services differently We need to be well prepared to comply compliance with the with those and minimise the risks. regulations.
+Explore the potential of a shared IT This has the potential to reduce operating This is exploratory work.
+March 2018 Outcome 8 : Delivering service with Nottingham City Council to costs, improve service delivery and If appropriate, our services differently reduce operating costs and/ or improve service resilience. recommendations will be service delivery and resilience. made to members.
+Tender for a new cloud management Preferred supplier identified to take on Successful completion of Completed Outcome 6: Making the service, as part of a rigorous review of IT contract from 1 st April.
+This will reduce the project.
+March 2017 most of our assets services. support costs by around £600,000 per year, while providing an enhanced support offer and greater resilience. \checkmark support oner and greater resilience.
+Replace and decommission under-used This is making the most of our ICT Successful completion of Completed Outcome 6: Making the data centre servers, and migrate to a assets, improving our resilience and the project.
+March 2017 most of our assets new data centre provided by Crown reducing support costs by around Commercial Service. £80,000 per year.